hirosystems/docs/docs/clarinet/nakamoto.md

 Once your Devnet reaches the right block height, it will deploy the `pox-4.clar` and run in Epoch 2.5.
 From there, Clarinet will send `stack-stx` and `stack-extend` requests to the new PoX contract.
 In Nakamoto mode, the Devnet has 2 signers.
 Eventually, you can observe the `vote-for-aggregate-public-key` transactions that they send.

 Do not expect to reach Epoch 3.0 with Clarinet 2.4.0.
 This release is focusing on Epoch 2.4.
-Epoch 3.0, ith fast blocks and others improvements, will come in a future release.
+Epoch 3.0, with fast blocks and others improvements, will come in a future release.

 ### Setting up a project for Nakamoto